NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Citric Evaporite.md

   - name: ""

   - name: "Body Splash"
-    desc: "`pf2:3`  **Requirements** The citric evaporite is in molten form\n**Effect** The citric evaporate gathers up its material and spews it in a 15 foot emanation.
+    desc: "`pf2:3`  **Requirements** The citric evaporite is in molten form\n* * *\n\n**Effect** The citric evaporate gathers up its material and spews it in a 15 foot emanation.
 Everyone in the area takes 8d6 bludgeoning damage and 8d6 fire damage (DC 27 Reflex check save).
 After a Body Splash, the citric evaporite splashes all over the ground and must use Reform before performing any other actions.
 It can't use Body Splash again until the next time it enters molten form."

   - name: "Lava Glide"
     desc: "  The citric evaporite can move through lava up to its molten form Speed, but it can't retain its form after leaving the lava.
 When leaving an area of lava, it must use Reform before performing any other actions."